drakeapps/cloud-led-controller/README.md

 [List of the command line options](https://github.com/drakeapps/cloud-led-controller/blob/master/main.py#L62)

-The important one `n_pixels` representing the length of LED strip.
+The important one is `n_pixels` representing the length of LED strip.
+This needs to be an even number even if you have an odd number of LEDs.
 Most of these options are passed to the respective [audio](https://github.com/drakeapps/audio-reactive-led-strip) or [solid](https://github.com/drakeapps/cloud-leds) led classes.

 If using docker, edit the `.env` file to match these options, but in uppercase as shown  in [`.env-sample`](https://github.com/drakeapps/cloud-led-controller/blob/master/.env-sample)